logichub/brande-help-center/section-7-agency/custom-checklists-workflows.md

 4. Confirm deletion

 Deleting a template:
-- Removes it from the dropdown for new project assignments
+- Removes it from the **Select a Template** dropdown for new applies
-- Does *not* remove it from projects that already have it assigned [NEEDS REVIEW: confirm behavior]
+- Does *not* remove or alter tasks already created on projects from previous applies (those tasks live independently of the template)

 ## Best Practices for Checklist Templates